-The documentary will be broadcast on the Knowledge Network in 2025.
+The documentary will be broadcast on the Knowledge Network this fall.

 Financial support is from Knowledge, the Indigenous Screen Office, Rogers Doc Fund and the Canada Media Fund.